edamontology/caseologue/README.md

 Note: caseologue used to be named edamci and then edam-custom, there might be some leftover in the code or some branches

+random change to tet github action, to be deleted